projectara/greybus-spec/source/module_info.rst

 The *unique_id* field is an 8 byte Unique ID that is written into each Greybus compliant chip during manufacturing.
 Google manages the Unique IDs, providing each manufacturer with the means to generate compliant Unique IDs for their products.
-In a Module that contains multiple interfaces, there is more than one hardware Unique ID available.
-It is the responsibility of the Module designer to designate one primary interface and expose that primary Unique ID in this field.

 .. _string-descriptor: